Lobster Diving in the Florida Keys

 At the top of every diver’s bucket list is lobster season in the Florida Keys.
 Lobster diving is a lot like spearfishing – harder than you think.
 And there’s a reason why they call lobster divers "bug hunters”.
 These critters are hard to find.

-That’s why it pays to find the right charter operation such as Dive Duck Key.
-Over the years, owners Joe and Wendy Hall, along with their crew, have guided thousands of divers to their first lobsters in the Florida Keys waters off Hawks Cay.
+That’s why it pays to find the right charter operation.
+Over the years, our experienced guides and crew, have guided thousands of divers to their first lobsters in the Florida Keys waters off Hawks Cay.

 When and How to Lobster Dive?

 You can get first crack at these tasty crustaceans come July, when the special two-day spiny lobster sport season opens or tie your adventure into a Florida Keys fishing adventure when the regular lobster season opens on August 6.